basst314/ngx-webcam/README.md

 This section describes the basic Inputs/Outputs of the component.
 ### Inputs
 * `trigger: Observable<void>`: An `Observable` to trigger image capturing.
 When it fires, an image will be captured and emitted (see Outputs).
+* `width: number`: The maximal video width of the webcam live view
+* `height: number`: The maximal video height of the webcam live view
+* `videoOptions: MediaTrackConstraints`: Defines base constraints to apply when requesting video track from UserMedia
+* `allowCameraSwitch: boolean`: Flag to enable/disable camera switch.
+If enabled, a switch icon will be displayed if multiple cameras were found
+* `switchCamera: Observable<boolean|string>`: Can be used to cycle through available cameras (true=forward, false=backwards), or to switch to a specific device by deviceId (string).

 ### Outputs
 * `imageCapture: EventEmitter<WebcamImage>`: Whenever an image is captured (e.g. triggered by `[trigger]`), the image is emitted via this `EventEmitter`.
 The image data is contained in the `WebcamImage` data structure.
 * `imageClick: EventEmitter<void>`: An `EventEmitter` to signal clicks on the webcam area.
 * `initError: EventEmitter<WebcamInitError>`: An `EventEmitter` to signal errors during the webcam initialization.
+* `cameraSwitched: EventEmitter<string>`: Emits the active deviceId after the active video device was switched

 ## Development
 Here you can find instructions on how to start developing this library.